wstippetts/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
-loop position.
+loop position?
 I cant find any name for this specific location. i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?